chavacodezen/BorderChat/README.md

 # What is react?
 Is just a Javascript library that allow us to write mora Javascript to have interactivity on our websites.

+# React vs React Native
+React Native is a cross-platform mobile framework that uses React for building apps and websites.

 # Elements of a react library
 State: Is the data of our app.
 Component: Is the independent and reusable code.